 This kayak is designed with triple layer polyester and double PVC coating, which makes it puncture resistant.
 Built-in aluminum ribs, that allow this kayak to glide through the water, increase the paddling performance.
 Because of the frame, the fear of tipping is washed away, and most users feel the extra security in this kayak.

 The Advanced Frame Expedition Kayak offers padded seats and custom back support.
 Inclusive of a repair kit and paddles, any kayaker will be ready for the water within minutes.
 Easy storage is also a huge factor in the popularity of this kayak.
 Kayakers with apartments or compact cars have no problem storing this kayak.

 Comfort also needs to be considered when purchasing a kayak.
-Comfort seating, back bands and bulkheads can all contribute to the level of comfort of a kayak.
+Comfortable seating, back bands, and bulkheads can all contribute to the level of comfort of a kayak.

 The stability of the kayak will be a key component in choosing the right boat.
 The weight and length will directly determine the stability, and there are numerous aftermarket accessories that can be bought to enhance the stability.

 The Coleman QuikPak K3 offers an inflatable design with a deck long enough for easy maneuvering in the water.
 This kayak is suitable for a single person and offers a back band to ensure that back pain is minimized and reduced.
 With resistant PVC and double-lock valves, this kayak will keep any rider dry for excursions on the water.